The City Lit 7-day intensive course for adults who stammer

 blocking on a word or stretching out a sound).
 It’s also about how you think and feel about stammering and the impact stammering has on your everyday life.
 On this course you’ll learn more about your particular pattern of stammering, how to manage negative thoughts and feelings more easily (this will include some work on cognitive therapy), and ways to reduce the things you might do to avoid stammering, such as changing words or saying less than you want to.
 We’ll also teach you tried and tested ways to reduce the physical tension in your speech so that you can speak more easily.
 In addition you will be introduced to mindfulness and learn how it can support your work on stammering.

 The course will cover:

-- Identification of the overt (physical stammering behaviours) and covert (hidden thoughts and feelings about
+- Identification of the overt (physical stammering behaviours) and covert ( thoughts and feelings about stammering) aspects of stammering.

-- Becoming less sensitive about stammering; this includes exploring difficult thoughts and feelings about stammering and learning how to manage them more easily as well asgradually reducing some of the things you do to avoid stammering
+- Becoming less sensitive about stammering; this includes exploring difficult thoughts and feelings about stammering and learning how to manage them more easily as well as gradually reducing some of the things you do to avoi stammering

 What will I achieve?